 - Select one of eight award categories.

 - Describe why you believe the nominee is mid-career.
+Describe how winning this award would help the nominee in her career.
 Mid-career is defined as past entry level and having expertise and experience with significant opportunities to grow before the end of her career.
+Preference for this award will be given to candidates whose career could benefit from receiving this award.
 The C3E Awards are intended to contribute to advancing the careers of awardees into more senior leadership and executive-level positions.

 - Describe the nominee’s accomplishments (300 words or less), leadership qualities (300 words or less), and provide additional background information (300 words or less).
 Tailor the nomination to the category selected and answer the questions in the nomination guidance template.